technicalpickles/node-duo-api/README.md

 # Development

 ## Testing
-To run the tests on your local machine, create four environment variables:
+To run the tests on your local machine, create three environment variables:

 - `DUO_API_HOST`: duo api host.
 - `DUO_API_IKEY`: duo api integration key.
 - `DUO_API_SKEY`: duo api secret key.

-- `DUO_API_USER`: duo username for user lookup tests.
+Optionally, you can also set `DUO_API_USER` to a valid duo username in your account to enable more rigorous user lookup testing.

 then run `gulp test`.